DaveParillo/OpenDSA/RST/en/Glossary.rst

       The number of comparisons required is often used as a :term:`measure of cost` for sorting and searching algorithms.

+   compile-time polymorphism
+      A form of :term:`polymorphism` known as Overloading.
+      Overloaded methods have the same names, but different signatures as a method available elsewhere in the class.
+      Compare to :term:`run-time polymorphism`.

    complete binary tree
       A binary tree where the nodes are filled in row by row, with the bottom row filled in left to right.